thefalked/moveit_NLW4/README.md

 ## 💻 Project

 Move.it is an app that combines Pomodoro's technique with physical exercises for those who spend a lot of time in front of the computer.
+Check the app deployed on vercel in [here](https://move-it-orcin.vercel.app/).

 ## 🔖 Layout